samfisherirl/Ryles-Streamlabs-RVC-TTS/README.md

 6) open volume mixer, when you look at apps, there will be "python" or "webview" or "chrome" -> suboption set output to go to desired Cable-{}

-7) TESTING will set random voices, allowing for testing. then in Streamlabs, use messsagetemplate for custom voice testing -> commands

-By default, the delimiter is "|"
+7) TESTING will set random voices, allowing for testing. then in Streamlabs, use messsagetemplate for custom voice testing -> commands.
+By default, the delimiter is "|".

-Use Streamlabs Tipping Alertbox Test https://streamlabs.com/dashboard#/alertbox/general/tipping

-Update the message delay for TTS under Message Template (set message template enable) and add 5s to text delay

-so the user will put the command between pipes.
+8) Use Streamlabs Tipping Alertbox Test https://streamlabs.com/dashboard#/alertbox/general/tipping.
+Update the message delay for TTS under Message Template (set message template enable) and add 5s to text delay.  the user will put the command between pipes.

 example